arkency/posts/posts/2015-09-30-do-you-have-a-framework-for-dealing-with-emergencies.md

 ## Summary

-Sometimes you can observe that you change the habits during emergency - maybe it's time to reconsider your believing?
+Sometimes you can observe that you change the habits during emergency - maybe it's time to reconsider your beliefs?

 * If you usually TDD, but drop it in emergency times - you don't really trust TDD.